 Another tip is to used plain frozen chopped spinach for the filling.
 Fresh spinach may make the dish watery.
 You have the ability to squeeze the thawed frozen chopped spinach dry which works best in this recipe.

-What Is The Difference Between Lasagna Stuffed Chicken Breasts With Spinach and Chicken Rollatini?
+What Is The Difference Between Lasagna Stuffed Chicken and Chicken Rollatini?